agentlang-ai/agentlang-docs/docs/installation.md

 fractl run
 ```

-You may now test the application using as HTTP post request,
+You may now test the application using an HTTP post request like,

 ```shell
 curl --location --request POST 'http://localhost:8080/_e/Hello.Core/SayHello' \